isolate-org/documentation/docs/index.md

 Isolate brings to you all best practices and patterns known from ORMs but with a possibility to create your own behavior when entities are created, changed or removed.

+# Why Isolate?

+To keep your application layers as clean as possible.
+Thanks to Unit of Work you can keep logic related to creating, updating and deleting objects in one place.
+Why this is important?
+Because you can for example change your data storage from database to webservice without breaking whole system.
+Isolate also doesn't try to think for you.
+It will help you by showing how object was changed after it was registered but it's your job to save it in data storage.
+Isolate will not generate any SQL queries or http calls, it will just help you to build and execute them in proper time.

 # Building Blocks

 Isolate is build on top of standalone independent libraries.